thoas/picfit/README.rst

 Resize
 ------

-Resize the image to the specified width and height and returns the transformed image.
+This operation will able you to resize the image to the specified width and height.

-If one of width or height is 0, the image aspect ratio is preserved.
+If width or height value is 0, the image aspect ratio is preserved.

--  **w** - The desired width of the image
+-  **w** - The desired image's width
--  **h** - The desired height of the image
+-  **h** - The desired image's height

 You have to pass the ``resize`` value to the ``op`` parameter to use this operation.